JunLoye/ClassBroom/README.md

 # ClassBroom

 [English](README.md) | [中文说明](README.zh-CN.md)

-ClassBroom is a lightweight tool for classroom systems to display the current weather and alerts.
-It is intended to make it easy for teachers or systems to surface environmental info (e.g. weather warnings) in a visual / dashboard style in a classroom setting.
+ClassBroom is a lightweight tool designed for classroom environments to display current weather conditions and alerts.
+Its goal is to help teachers or systems present environmental information (e.g., weather warnings) quickly and visually in a dashboard-style interface.

 ---